mrehanlm/fastapi-snowflake-challenge/docs/dev/database.md

 ## Engines

-This project is geared towards Postgres and SQLite.
+This project is geared towards Snowflake.

 ## Models